openmrs/openmrs-module-casereport/README.md

 #### Java

-The module is a Java application which is why you need to install a Java JDK
+The module is a Java application which is why you need to install a Java JDK.

-If you want to build the master branch you will need a Java JDK of minimum version 6 but you'll need Java 7 to run the OpenMRS instance in which you're running the module.
+If you want to build the master branch you will need Java 7.

 #### Maven